 As a contributor to, and member of the editorial board of, Digital Forensics Magazine his IRQ column is intended to spark debate and he is also a member of the editorial board for Elsevier's Digital Investigation journal.

 Current activities include establishing the Digital Evidence Virtual Centre of Excellence, a Community Interest Company which aims to provide a co-ordinated single point of contact for research and development across the whole of the UK, and participating in the KTN's Forensic Science Special Interest Group for whom he produced the Digital Forensics Capability Analysis report in 2013.

 He was a member of the Chartered Society of Forensic Sciences' accreditation sub-committee, where he was an approved assessor for the Chartered Society of Forensic Sciences (CSFS) University Accreditation Scheme, and led the development of the Society's component standards for digital forensics.

-In February 2023 he was awarded a PhD by publication, by the University of York, for his work "Digital Evidence Regulation - an assessment of underlying issues in England and Wales" which highlights ongoing problems with the regulatory standards.
+In February 2023 he was awarded a PhD by publication, by the University of York, for his work "Digital Evidence Regulation - an assessment of underlying issues in England and Wales" which highlights ongoing problems with the implementation and interpretation of regulatory standards.

 Finally, he is a member of the Crime Writers' Association and occasionally advises and assists other members with technical details for their writing.
 Most notable amongst those who have consulted him is Val McDermid, who interviewed him for her non-fiction book "Forensics: The Anatomy of Crime".